How to Register as a Supplier

 A department of the Public Service of the State and an agency, authority or instrumentality of the Crown in right of the State.

-Tender advertised to the public market.
+Tender advertised to the public market, as opposed to a restricted list of suppliers.

 Refers to a document in the form of an offer to supply goods and/or services; usually in response to a Request for Quotation.